Table of Contents

 1. What does your company do?

 Depending on your lead generation strategy, you might already know.
-But that’s not the point.
-You want your prospect to talk about their business in their own words.
+But the point is getting your prospect to talk about their business in their own words.
 How do they see the business?
 How do they describe it?
-You’ll likely learn something about the business and something about the person in the process.
+You’ll learn something about the business and the person.

 2. What do you do for your company?

-This person has a specific role within the company.
-What is it?
-You don’t need to get into the weeds here.
-Just find out their job title and a bit about how they function in the hierarchy.
-It can help you learn about their perspective, and whether they’re a decision maker worth persuading.
+Find out their job title and how they function in the hierarchy.
+It helps you learn about their perspective and whether they’re a decision maker worth persuading.

 3. What problems are you trying to solve?

-Don’t use this question verbatim.
-Instead, tailor it to the person’s role and organization.
+Tailor this to the person’s role and organization.
 What are the biggest issues this person faces?
-What are the obstacles that stand in the way of their goal progress?
+What obstacles stand in the way of their goal progress?

 4. What are the root causes of these problems?

-Be an advisor and work together to figure out what the root causes of these problems could be.
+Be an advisor and work together to figure out root causes.
 Is there a tool that’s missing or insufficient?
-Is there an organizational hierarchy problem?
-Is there something else at play?
+An organizational hierarchy problem?
+Something else at play?

 5. Why haven’t these problems been solved yet?

-Let’s assume they know the root causes of the problem.
-Why haven’t they been addressed?
-Chances are, you’ll hear something like “lack of budget,” “lack of interest,” or even better, “I don’t know.”
-These could be valuable opportunities to move in with a recommended solution (solution selling).
+Assuming they know the root causes, why haven’t they been addressed?
+You’ll likely hear “lack of budget,” “lack of interest,” or “I don’t know.”
+These are valuable opportunities to move in with a recommended solution selling approach.

 6. What would the perfect solution look like?